📑 Table of contents

 📚 The hybrid learning path

-If you decide to learn to code (even a little), here's the optimal path in 2025.
+If you decide to learn to code (even just a little), here is the optimal path in 2025.
+To discover the tools transforming the way we learn code, check out our guide to the best AI tools for code.

 What to learn: